-Preliminary results indicate the existing disconnection and mistrust between shore management and ships, the fear of reprisals or unwarranted sanctions of seafarers, and the scarce use of reporting for learning purposes in most cases, aspects all previously mentioned as fundamental in Just Culture.
+Preliminary results indicate the existing mistrust between disconnection and shore management and ships, the fear of reprisals or unwarranted sanctions of seafarers, and the scarce use of reporting for learning purposes in most cases, aspects all previously mentioned as fundamental in Just Culture.
 The maritime industry for effective learning needs an effective reporting culture, which cannot exist without an effective Just Culture.